 The Statewide Alert and Warning Guidelines (Guidelines) provide guidance and expectations for jurisdictions throughout California to ensure that all available tools are used to alert and warn members of the public about emergencies.
-The Guidelines state that "it is an inherent responsibility of local government organizations to keep the public informed about natural, human-caused, and technological disasters," and that "a highly effective alert and warning program will use as many delivery methods as possible."
-98 Although the Guidelines do not explicitly address de-energization and do not adopt notification and communication methods when there is a loss of power, the Guidelines create a strategy for notice to residents by local jurisdictions.
-The utilities must partner with local and state public safety partners to develop notification strategies that comport with the Guidelines for all customer groups, recognizing that the utilities retain responsibility to ensure notification of affected public safety partners, critical facilities and infrastructure and customers.
+The Guidelines state that "it is an inherent responsibility of local government organizations to keep the public informed about natural, human-caused, and technological disasters," and that "a highly effective alert and warning program will use as many delivery methods as possible."88 Although the Guidelines do not explicitly address de-energization and do not adopt notification and communication methods when there is a loss of power, the Guidelines create a strategy for notice to residents by local jurisdictions.
+The utilities must partner with local and state public safety partners to develop notification strategies that comport with the Guidelines for all customer groups.